 iBoysoft NTFS for Mac can enable NTFS write support on Mac automatically after NTFS drives are detected.
 It supports full read-write support.
 You can create, save, copy, paste, delete and modify files on NTFS drives on Mac freely.

 iBoysoft NTFS for Mac has fast NTFS write and file transferring speed.
 With iBoysoft NTFS for Mac, you won't feel any difference between using an NTFS drive on Mac or using an drive with the format that is fully supported by macOS.
+And now, it also supports write to NTFS drives on ARM-based M1 Mac.

 Best NTFS for Mac - iBoysoft NTFS for Mac